Totally Symmetric Quasigroups of Order 16

 Recent results of Benjamin Young \cite{byoung} establish that the number of medial totally symmetric quasigroups of order $n$ is precisely the number of ``labeled'' abelian groups of order $n$ (i.e.\ counting isomorphic but non-identical groups separately); this is sequence A034382 in the \emph{On-Line Encyclopedia of Integer Sequences} \cite{oeis}.
 Furthermore, J.\ Schwenk \cite{schwenk} gives a formula for the number of isomorphism classes of medial totally symmetric quasigroups: If 3 does not divide $n$, it is precisely the number of isomorphism classes of abelian groups of order $n$; otherwise each abelian group of order $n$ contributes one more than the number of non-isomorphic cyclic 3-groups in its invariant factor decomposition (for $n \le 16$ with $n$ divisible by 3, each abelian group of order $n$ has a single such factor, so for the quasigroups considered in this paper there are in this case twice as many isomorphism classes of medial totally symmetric quasigroups as there are isomorphism classes of abelian groups).

-Our data on totally symmetric quasigroups and medial totally symmetric quasigroups is presented in Table 1, below.
+Data on totally symmetric quasigroups and medial totally symmetric quasigroups of orders 1 through 16 is presented in Table 2, below.

-We include as well (in Table 2) the numbers of \emph{idempotent} and \emph{unipotent} totally symmetric quasigroups and classes, where a quasigroup is \emph{idempotent} if $xx = x$ for all $x \in Q$, and \emph{unipotent} if $xx = k$ for all $x \in Q$ and some fixed $k \in Q$.
-These properties are closely related; McKay and Wanless prove that there is a bijective correspondence between isomorphism classes of idempotent totally symmetric quasigroups of order $n$ and isomorphism classes of unipotent totally symmetric quasigroups of order $n+1$ \cite[Theorem 5.2]{mckaywanless}.
-We strengthen this theorem slightly:

-\begin{potent} \thlabel{potent} The number of unipotent totally symmetric quasigroups of order $n+1$ is precisely $n+1$ times the number of idempotent totally symmetric quasigroups of order $n$. \end{potent}
+We include as well (in Table 3) the numbers of \emph{idempotent} and \emph{unipotent} totally symmetric quasigroups and classes, where a quasigroup is \emph{idempotent} if $xx = x$ for all $x \in Q$, and \emph{unipotent} if $xx = k$ for all $x \in Q$ and some fixed $k \in Q$.
+These properties are closely related; McKay and Wanless prove that there is a bijective correspondence between isomorphism classes of idempotent totally symmetric quasigroups of order $n$ and isomorphism classes of unipotent totally symmetric quasigroups of order $n+1$ \cite[Theorem 5.2]{mckaywanless}, and that moreover the number of unipotent totally symmetric quasigroups of order $n+1$ is precisely $n+1$ times the number of idempotent totally symmetric quasigroups of order $n$ \cite[Theorem 2.4(vi) and Lemma 3.1]{mckaywanless}.

-\begin{proof} We demonstrate how to construct $n+1$ distinct unipotent totally symmetric quasigroups of order $n+1$ from any given idempotent totally symmetric quasigroup of order $n$; this procedure can then be reversed to complete the proof.

-Let $(Q, *)$ be an idempotent totally symmetric quasigroup of order $n$, and let $Q' = Q \cup \{a\}$ where $a \notin Q$.
-If $x$ and $y$ are distinct elements of $Q' - \{a\}$, define $x *' y = x * y$.
-Otherwise, for every $x \in Q$, define $x *' x = a$, so $x *' a = a *' x = x$ by total symmetry.
-Setting $a *' a = a$ completes the definition of $(Q', *')$, and it is immediately apparent that $(Q', *')$ is both unipotent and totally symmetric.
-There are $n+1$ quasigroups isomorphic to $(Q', *')$, one for each of the possible choices of element along the diagonal; these are obtained by applying the transposition $(x \, a)$ (in cycle notation) to the rows, columns, and symbols of the multiplication table for $Q'$ (equivalently, to the corresponding Latin square).

-To reverse this procedure, let $(Q', *')$ be any unipotent totally symmetric quasigroup of order $n+1$, and assume once again that $Q' = Q \cup \{a\}$ with $a \notin Q$.
-Then if $x *' x = k$ for all $x \in Q'$, we may construct the quasigroup $(Q, *)$ of order $n$ by first applying the transposition $(k \, a)$ to the rows, columns, and symbols of the associated multiplication table (Latin square), so that $x *' x = a$ for all $x$ in the result.
-Removing the $a^\text{th}$ row and column, setting $x * x = x$ for all $x \in Q$, and otherwise letting $x * y = x *' y$ results in a quasigroup $Q$ that is clearly both idempotent and totally symmetric; moreover, each of the $n+1$ unipotent quasigroups $Q'$ described in the preceding paragraph generate precisely this quasigroup.

-Finally, observe that since $x *' y = x * y$ for all distinct $x,y \in Q$, the $n+1$ unipotent quasigroups $Q'$ of order $n+1$ corresponding to a given idempotent quasigroup $Q$ of order $n$ are the \emph{only} unipotent quasigroups corresponding to $Q$ in this manner; any other unipotent quasigroup of order $n+1$ must correspond (in the same manner) to a different idempotent quasigroup of order $n$. \end{proof}